gordonbanderson/weboftalent-facebook/README.md

 	<% include FacebookLikeButton %>

+#### Facebook Metadata
+In the head section of your Page template, insert the following:

+	<% include FacebookMetadata %>

+This will provide basic metadata extracted from existing page information, and also add the logo if you have provided one in the SiteConfig 'Facebook Metadata' tab.

 ### Content Types
 #### FacebookLikeBoxPage
 Create a page of type 'Facebook Like Box Page'.
 In the Facebook tab, enter the URL of your page (e.g. http://www.facebook.com/WebOfTalentLtd).
 If you do not do this an error message will appear on the page in the public version of the site.